danikagupta/predictET/README.md

 We recommend manual setup:

 1. In a CML workspace, click "New Project" and add a Project Name.
 Select "Git" as the Initial Setup option, copy in the repo URL `https://github.com/danikagupta/predictET`, and click "Create Project".
-2. Launch a Python 3 Workbench Session and run `!pip3 install -r requirements.txt` to install requirements.
+2. Launch a Python 3 Workbench Session with 4GiB RAM and run `!pip3 install -r requirements.txt` to install requirements.
+You may need to run this step twice to complete the installation after initial failure.
 3. Then create a CML Application as described in the [CML documentation](https://docs.cloudera.com/machine-learning/1.1/applications/topics/ml-applications.html), using `scripts/launch_app.py` as the script.

 ## Launching the app